Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Text/README.md

-# Azure.AI.Language.Text client library for .NET
+# Azure AI Language Text client library for .NET

 Azure.AI.Language.Text is a managed service that helps developers get secret simply and securely.